Please ensure Javascript is enabled for purposes of website accessibility

-- it is the largest gathering of Democratic delegates, activists, and elected officials from around the state;
+1. It is the largest gathering of Democratic delegates, activists, and elected officials from around the state;

-- Democratic leaders will come together to address our year-round organizing efforts; and
+2. Democratic leaders will come together to address our year-round organizing efforts; and

-- Phenomenal networking and organizing opportunities are available at various meetings, receptions, workshops, and hospitality events.
-Very often, Delegates will have a large number of events (caucus meetings, hospitality suites, delegation breakfasts, etc.).
+3. Phenomenal networking and organizing opportunities are available at various meetings, receptions, workshops, and hospitality events.

 General Tips

-Pick a few clear, realistic, and strategic convention goals
+Pick a few clear, realistic, and strategic convention goals:

-- Network with Democrats
+• Network with Democrats from across California

-- Participate in our training sessions
+• Participate in our training sessions

-- Meet Democratic community leaders
+• Meet Democratic community leaders

 Plan as a team to make sure your bases get covered: